The FRC announced an Audit reform including the operational separation of the Big 4, but what does this mean?

 The current challenges that we all face have undoubtedly put pressures on the way that we work in our businesses today.
 The situation has made many business owners drive to find quicker and more flexible ways to solve issues in order to move forward and keep working.
-I think the well-worn phrase that “Necessity is the mother of invention” has perhaps never been truer.
-Quick fixes and the shortening of decision processes have been needed to keep agile and flexible – and these quick fixes may become the basis for the new way of working in future.
+The well-worn phrase that “Necessity is the mother of invention” has perhaps never been truer.
+Quick fixes and the shortening of decision processes have been needed to keep agile and flexible – and these quick fixes may become the basis for the new way of working in the future.

 Is this something you recognise and have you stopped to consider what impact these “work-arounds” will have for future control and the security of processes in your business?

 Changes in the way that processes work or controls are implemented could have serious consequences for your business in the future.
 Controls and authorisation processes might have been overridden.
 Segregation of duties that previously applied may have been put to one side.
 Day to day pressures and changes to established daily routines may mean business controls are not as robust now.
 This might open you up to trading and operational risks that might have serious implications.
 Is this a concern that you are starting to feel for your business?
 Have you already seen aspects of the visibility control of your business that have started to creep beyond that which makes you comfortable?

 Changing the way you work but not the control you have

 How you’re working today will mean you’ll have to think of new ways of working tomorrow.
 Understanding the new norms and ensuring that you have reasonable levels of control and governance around these processes and activities will be important.